mrb113/mrb113.github.io/_posts/2015-7-19-But-Can-We-Do-Better.md

 Got it?
 Simple hashing.

 If `table[slot]` is already full, we try `Hash(x, 1)`, `Hash(x, 2)` until we have our slot.
 For the purposes of our problem, `Hash(x, seed)` is a good hash function that generates few collisions and will give a valid slot for some seed (that is, there won't be an infinite loop or stack overflow while we're looking for our hash slot.
 The function is good, people.
 Moving on).
-I'm also including int TimeConsumingOperation() which represents a time consuming operation that can fail - fairly standard thing that shows up often in real life.
+I'm also including `bool TimeConsumingOperation()` which represents a, well, time consuming operation that can fail - fairly standard thing that shows up often in real life.

 *p.s.
 This is a simplification of one of my favorite problems: Perfect Hashing.
 That's for another post, though.
 If you're interested in my performant perfect hashing program that this example is based on, but you can see it [here](https://github.com/mrb113/PerfectHash).*